lcnetdev/bfe/docs/bfe-api.md

 ----------------

 `bfe` is a Javascript UI application that renders an HTML form based on defined Profiles.
-There are things to know about configuring `bfe`.
+There are things to know about configuring and using `bfe`.

 Contents
 -----------------